 In the previous parts we've added some basic UI elements, including menus and toolbars, and implemented basic loading & saving of HTML files to the browser view.
-Now, to complete the standard interface, we will add a Help menu.
+Now, to complete the standard interface, we will add a Help menu with an About dialog using PyQt5.

 Since our application is a web browser, it makes sense to show the help in the browser view.
 We have two options here: either include the help HTML with the application, and use our load HTML code from the previous tutorial.
 Or, load up a web page in the browser view.

-Here we're doing the latter, redirecting the user to a web page (this tutorial!) but have a go at implementing loading a HTML file for custom offline help.
+Here we're doing the latter, redirecting the user to a web page (this tutorial!), but have a go at implementing loading an HTML file for custom offline help.

 help_menu = self.menuBar().addMenu("&Help")